fgamgee/Jitsi-Meet-Secure-Server/README.md

 # Jitsi-Meet-Secure-Server
-Work in Progress - Development of Guideline on how to create a private and secure Jitsi-Meet server
+WIP - Development of Guideline on how to create a private and secure Jitsi-Meet server

 ## Introduction
 Covid-19 has disrupted society profoundly.
 To prevent the spread of the disease, individuals have been subject to mandatory or "voluntary" requirements to avoid contact with other people.
 This has caused a huge surge in the use of video conferencing services for work, education, medical visits, and social interaction.
 Many of the interactions now taking place via videoconferencing are of a confidential nature.
 The use of video conferencing in place of in-person interactions brings with it numerous security and privacy issues that must be considered when choosing a videoconferencing solution.